PeernetOfficial/BrowserSetup2/Readme.md

 4. Browser: Compile it using: `dotnet publish -c Release --no-self-contained`

+5. Setup: Update [Files] section in the file `InnoPeernetSetup.iss`.
+It should list all the files that go to the setup package.

-5. Setup: Change the version number in the file `InnoPeernetSetup.iss` in the field `MyAppVersion`
+6. Setup: Change the version number in the file `InnoPeernetSetup.iss` in the field `MyAppVersion`

 ## Edge Cases